Spoonmaker's Diamond: The Pigot Diamond

-Which Sultan first got the diamond?
+Which sultan first got the diamond?

 In 1798, when Preveza was captured by Ali Pasha, the Ottoman Sultan was Selim III.
 Selim III (Ottoman Turkish: سليم ثالث Selīm-i sālis) (24 December 1761 – 28 or 29 July 1808) was the reform-minded Sultan of the Ottoman Empire from 1789 to 1807.
 The Janissaries eventually deposed and imprisoned him, and placed his cousin Mustafa on the throne as Mustafa IV.
-Selim was killed by a group of assassins subsequently after a Janissary revolt.
+Selim was killed by a group of assassins subsequently after a janissary revolt.
 It is logical, that Reticia Ramolino Bonaparte sent the Diamond in year 1798 or 1799.
 So, the Sultan who took the "Gift" was Selim III.
 In 1822, when Ali Pasha was killed, the Sultan was Mahmud II from year 1808.
-Assuming that the above stories contain at least a nucleus of historical truth, and that Ali Pasha was involved in the diamond arriving at TopKapi, one of these was most likely the first Sultan to possess the diamond – though the actual circumstances of its arrival there might have been far more mundane.
-In case of one of the "Naive Fisherman" versions being the right one, the diamond might have arrived much earlier, probably in 1800 – 1801.
+Assuming that the above stories contain at least a nucleus of historical truth, and that Ali Pasha was involved in the diamond arriving at Topkapı, one of these was most likely the first Sultan to possess the diamond – though the actual circumstances of its arrival there might have been far more mundane.
+In case of one of the "naive fisherman" versions being the right one, the diamond might have arrived much earlier, probably in 1800–1801.